Bobby Fresques

 Bobby Fresques (born October 2, 1970) is an American college football coach and former quarterback.
-He is the lead analyst and director of alumni relations for the Sacramento State Hornets.
-He played college football for the Wyoming Cowboys and Sacramento State Hornets, and professionally for the San Jose SaberCats of the Arena Football League (AFL).
+He currently serves as the quarterbacks coach and passing game coordinator for the Sacramento State Hornets.
+He played college football for the Wyoming Cowboys and Sacramento State, and played professionally for the San Jose SaberCats of the Arena Football League (AFL).

 Playing career

 Bobby Fresques was born on October 2, 1970.
 He played high school football at Damien High School in Laverne, California.

 Fresques first played college football for the Wyoming Cowboys of the University of Wyoming from 1988 to 1989.
 He completed 25 of 42 passes (59.5%) for 301 yards and two touchdowns in 1988 while also catching one pass for seven yards.
 In 1989, he recorded 22 completions on 48 attempts (45.8%) for 303 yards and one interception.
 Fresques then transferred to California State University, Sacramento, where he was a member of the Sacramento State Hornets from 1990 to 1992.
 He threw for 462 yards and four touchdowns in 1990, 1,280 yards and eight touchdowns in 1991, and 2,015 yards and 15 touchdowns in 1992.
 His 27 career touchdown passes were the second most in school history and his 3,757 career passing yards were the fourth most in school history.
 Fresques graduated from Sacramento State with a bachelor's degree in communication studies in 1992.

 Fresques played for the Munich Cowboys of American Football Bundesliga in 1994.
 He played in eight games for the San Jose SaberCats of the Arena Football League in 1996, completing 49 of 92 passes (53.3%) for 468 yards, four touchdowns, and six interceptions.